[JMeter] Obtaining a CSRF token and making a POST request

 Hello!
 This is Fukui from the System Development Department!

-This time, when creating a scenario using JMeter, I received a 403 error several times when making a POST request from a CSRF-protected page, so I would like to introduce a solution!
+Recently, when creating a scenario using JMeter, I was receiving 403 errors several times when making POST requests from a CSRF-protected page, so I would like to introduce how to solve this problem!

 In this article,

-we will mainly introduce two points: - Obtaining a CSRF token
+we will mainly introduce two things: obtaining a CSRF token

-, and POST requests using the obtained token
+and making a POST request using the obtained token

-*By the way, I have listed the JMeter settings that you should remember at the end of the blog, which also serves as a personal memo.
-If you are going to use JMeter from now on, we hope you will read this to the end.
+*By the way, I have listed some important JMeter settings to remember at the end of this blog, which also serves as a personal memo.
+I hope that anyone who is planning to use JMeter will read it to the end

-Let's start by explaining how to obtain a CSRF token.
+Let's start by explaining how to obtain the CSRF token.

-"Add" → "Post-processing" → "Regular expression extraction" for the sampler of the HTTP request displayed on the screen that is issuing the CSRF token.
-You can. *For example, if there is a POST request for login processing and a CSRF token is required in the request parameter, regular expression extraction will be added to the GET request for "display login screen" in advance.
+"Add" -> "Post-processing" -> "Regular Expression Extraction" for the HTTP request sampler that displays the screen that issues the CSRF token *For example, if there is a POST request for login processing and a CSRF token is required as a request parameter, you would add regular expression extraction to the previous GET request for "Login Screen Display."

-Once added, the following screen will be displayed, allowing you to configure each item.
+Once the addition is complete, the following screen will appear, allowing you to configure each item

-Select the value target you want to extract.
+Select the value you want to extract.
 This time, select

-“Body” *To use the response body of the GET request of the page to extract the CSRF token.
+"Body" *This is because we will use the response body of the GET request of the page from which we want to extract the CSRF token.

 ② Reference name

-Enter the variable that will contain the extracted value (CSRF token in this case) We will use it later as the value of the CSRF parameter when sending POST.
-Please enter any string.
+the variable that will contain the extracted value (in this case, the CSRF token) .
+This will be used later as the value of the CSRF parameter when sending a POST.
+Enter any string.

 ③ Regular expression

-Enter the input tag that contains the CSRF token You can obtain the value of the CSRF token by
+Enter the input tag that will contain the CSRF token You can obtain the CSRF token value by

 writing the value of the value attribute using a regular expression *The input content in the image above is an example.
-Please modify it to match the format of the input tag that can actually be obtained in the response displayed on the screen.
-If the format of the input tag is different, you will not be able to obtain the CSRF token value (presence or absence of the id attribute, typo in the name attribute, etc.).
-This is a particularly easy point to stumble upon, so if possible, we recommend that you actually use the developer tools to copy the input tag in the HTML and modify the value of the value attribute.
+Please modify it to match the input tag format that you can actually obtain in the response displayed on the screen.
+If the input tag format is different, the CSRF token value will not be obtained (presence or absence of an id attribute, input error in the name attribute, etc.).
+This is a particularly troubling point, so if possible, we recommend actually copying the input tag in the HTML using the developer tools and modifying the value attribute before using it.

 ④ Template

-Next, we will show you how to include the acquired CSRF token in the request parameter and send a POST.
+Next, we will show you how to include the obtained CSRF token in the request parameter and send it via POST

-you can send the acquired CSRF token by setting parameters in the format of "${Reference name set by regular expression extraction}" to the target POST request sampler
+The setup is very simple; you can send the obtained CSRF token by setting a parameter in the format "${reference name set using regular expression extraction}"

-The rest is done by setting the request headers and other necessary parameters depending on the situation.
+All that's left to do is set the request headers and other necessary parameters depending on the situation

 Bonus (JMeter settings to remember)

-As I introduced at the beginning, I would like to introduce two JMeter settings that you should remember.
+As mentioned at the beginning, I would like to introduce two JMeter settings that you should remember

 ■ Basic authentication

-When performing a load test, if Basic authentication is required, you can log in using "HTTP Authentication Manager".
+When performing a load test, if basic authentication is required, you can log in using the "HTTP Authentication Manager."

-"Add" → "Configuration Element" → "HTTP Authentication Manager" Once the HTTP authentication manager has been added, the above screen will be displayed.
-Enter the "Base URL", "Username" and "Password" to complete the settings.
+"Add" → "Configuration Element" → "HTTP Authentication Manager."
+Once the HTTP Authentication Manager has been added, the above screen will be displayed.
+Enter the "Base URL," "Username," and "Password" to complete the configuration.

-*After adding the HTTP cookie manager, run the scenario and confirm that Cookie Data is sent in the request body, then the settings are complete.
+*After adding the HTTP Cookie Manager, run the scenario and confirm that cookie data is being sent in the request body.
+This completes the setup.

 lastly